 How The Business Clubhouse is helping

-Aside from the active support through attending events and participating in fundraising activities, the easiest way for me to make a difference to Rennie Grove was to set up a business model where a proportion of our members’ monthly fee goes directly to Rennie Grove.
+Aside from the active support through attending events and participating in fundraising activities, the easiest way for me to make a difference to Rennie Grove was to become a corporate patron.

 We’ve also welcomed them as official partners of The Business Clubhouse, and they feature in our bi-monthly members’ magazine to help raise awareness of how people can get involved and support this amazing charity.

 I also volunteer as an EA for The Beaconsfield School.
 Having spent nearly 20 years mentoring, educating and developing young people it was a really exciting opportunity to share my experiences and connect the school with local business.